-- EH7.1 The Arun DC Energy Efficiency and Fuel Poverty Strategy 2014-2019 actively encourages the use of renewable energy schemes and the Parish Council supports this approach. - EH7.2 Microgeneration Certification Scheme (MCS) is an internationally recognised quality assurance scheme, supported by the Department of Energy and Climate Change.
-MCS certifies microgeneration technologies used to produce electricity and heat from renewable sources. - EH7.3 Maintaining the agricultural land uses surrounding the parish is of paramount importance to this rural parish, not just for the employment that it supports but also the biodiversity it protects.
+EH7.1 The Arun DC Energy Efficiency and Fuel Poverty Strategy 2014-2019 actively encourages the use of renewable energy schemes and the Parish Council supports this approach.

+EH7.2 Microgeneration Certification Scheme (MCS) is an internationally recognised quality assurance scheme, supported by the Department of Energy and Climate Change.
+MCS certifies microgeneration technologies used to produce electricity and heat from renewable sources.

+EH7.3 Maintaining the agricultural land uses surrounding the Parish is of paramount importance to this rural Parish, not just for the employment that it supports but also the biodiversity it protects.
 The proximity of much of the parish to the SDNP area would suggest a need to ensure that such infrastructure is sited so as to minimise visual impact.

-Justification: Objective 2c; RNPPF 14; ADC Policy ECC SP2
+Justification: Objective 2c; NPPF 14; ADC Policy ECC SP2

-Policy EH8 Buildings and structures of character - SAVED
+Policy EH8 Buildings, structures and areas of character - Non-Designated Heritage Assets - AMENDED